divyarane28/SQL---Music-Store-Analysis-Project/README.md

 # SQL---Music-Store-Analysis-Project
-SQL end to end project from basic to advance
+This is project of Music store analysis in SQL from basic to advance.
+Included with schema diagram and questions with its query solutions.